-Tuble 10.8 DOC able 10.8 Document options for TET_open_aocument( ) and TET_open_aocument_callback( ) option description accept- dynamicxfa (Boolean) If true, dynamic XFA forms can successfully be opened.
+option description accept- dynamicxfa (Boolean) If true, dynamic XFA forms can successfully be opened.
 Querying pCOS paths is the only reasonable activity.
 Calling TET_open_page() will fail since no meaningful text or images can be extracted.
 Default: false allowjpeg- 2000 (Boolean) If true, JPEG 2000 (.jp2, .jpf or .j2k) is allowed as output format for TET_write_image_file() and TET_get_image_data().
 Otherwise JPEG 2000 is avoided in favor of TIFF which may result in larger image files.
 Default: true check- glyphlists (Boolean) If true, TET checks all builtin glyphmapping rules with condition=allfonts before text extraction starts.
 Otherwise the global glyphmapping rules are not applied.
 This option slows down processing, but is useful for certain kinds of TeX documents with glyph names which cannot be mapped to Unicode by default.
 Default: false decompose (Keyword or option list; not relevant for granularity=glyph and the Glyph element in TETML) Unicode decompositions which are applied to all characters which have a specified Unicode decomposition tag and are part of the specified Unicode set.
 These conditions are provided in the suboption name and value.
-Decompositions can be used to either remove or preserve the distinction between equivalent Unicode characters (see Section 7.3, "Unicode Postprocessing", page 103). than none ee "Default decompositions", page 109.
-However, if the normalize option has a value other, all default decompositions are disabled, i.e. setting the normalize option sets the default to enone.
+Decompositions can be used to either remove or preserve the distinction between equivalent Unicode characters (see Section 7.3, "Unicode Postprocessing", page 103).
+Default: see "Default decompositions", page 109.
+However, if the normalize option has a value other than none, all default decompositions are disabled, i.e. setting the normalize option sets the default to decompose=none.
 User-specified decompositions can still be applied.
-The follow ring keywords can be supplied instead of a list: none No decompositions are applied. default The default decompositions (see "Default decompositions", page 109) are applied before other specified decompositions.
-The follow ing suboptions for decompositions are supported: circle, compat, final, font, fraction, initial, isolated, medial, narrow, nobreak, small, square, vertical, wide set of Unic ese suboptions accepts a string or keyword which specifies the decomposition's domain, i.e. the code characters to which the decomposition is applied.
-A string specifies a Unicode set for the characters to which the decompositions to subsets of the characters with the specified decompositions to subsets of the characters with the specified decompositions to subsets of the characters with the specified decompositions to subsets of the characters with the specified decompositions.
-As an alter rnative to a string for a Unicode set the following keywords can be supplied: all The set of all Unicode characters, i.e. the decomposition is applied to all characters with the specified decomposition tag. none The empty set, i.e. the decomposition will not be applied at all. encodinghint t (String ) The name of an encoding which is used to determine Unicode mappings for glyph names which cannot be mapped by standard rules, but only by a predefined internal glyph mapping rule.
+The following keywords can be supplied instead of a list: none No decompositions are applied. default The default decompositions (see "Default decompositions", page 109) are applied before other specified decompositions.
+The follow ring suboptions for decompositions are supported: canonical, circle, compat, final, font, fraction, initial, isolated, medial, narrow, nobreak, small, square, sub, super, vertical, wide Each of these suboptions accepts a string or keyword which specifies the decomposition's domain, i.e. the set of Unicode characters to which the decomposition is applied.
+A string specifies a Unicode set for the domain.
+This can be used to restrict decompositions to subsets of the characters with the specified decomposition tag.
+Characters outside the domain will not be modified.
+As an alternative to a string for a Unicode set the following keywords can be supplied: all The set of all Unicode characters, i.e. the decomposition is applied to all characters with the specified decomposition tag. none The empty set, i.e. the decomposition will not be applied at all. encodinghint (String1) Name of an encoding which is used to determine Unicode mappings for glyph names which cannot be mapping by stranger who have produced interpolations and the produced interpolations are stranger who have produced interpolations and the produced interpolations are stranger who have produced interpolations and the produced interpolations are stranger who have produced interpolations and the produced interpolations are stranger when the produced interpolation in the prod option description engines

+(String1) Name of an encoding which is used to determine Unicode mappings for glyph names which cannot be mapped by standard rules, but only by a predefined internal glyph mapping rule.
 The keyword none can be used to disable all predefined rules.
-Default: winansi engines tion.
-Disab t) Enable or disable TET engines for page parsing.
-Disabled engines never provide any informa- oling engines which are not required improves performance (default: all engines are active): (Boolean) Enable the annotation engine.
-Annotation contents are processed subject to the image and text suboptions. image (Boolean) Enable image extraction from pages and annotations. text (Boolean) Enable text extraction from pages and annotations. textcolor (Boolean) Enable the text color engine. vector (Boolean) Enable the vector graphics engine which is relevant for clipping and improved table detection.
+Default: winansi annotation (Boolean) Enable the annotation engine.
+Annotation contents are processed subject to the image and text suboptions.